Dun & Bradstreet Holdings Inc. (DNB): Skating on Thin Ice? We Know the Answer

 DNB’s Market Performance

-DNB stocks went up by 5.70% for the week, with a monthly jump of 5.74% and a quarterly performance of -5.12%.
-The volatility ratio for the week stands at 3.36% while the volatility levels for the past 30 days are set at 3.34% for Dun & Bradstreet Holdings Inc..
-The simple moving average for the period of the last 20 days is 2.07% for DNB stocks with a simple moving average of -1.76% for the last 200 days.
+DNB stocks went up by 0.94% for the week, with a monthly drop of -4.18% and a quarterly performance of -6.60%.
+The volatility ratio for the week stands at 3.75% while the volatility levels for the past 30 days are set at 3.35% for Dun & Bradstreet Holdings Inc..
+The simple moving average for the period of the last 20 days is -0.59% for DNB stocks with a simple moving average of -4.19% for the last 200 days.

 Analysts’ Opinion of DNB